-Whilst Equinix has historically used the SCCs in its inter-company agreements to facilitate such data transfers from the EEA and Switzerland (which are updated with the latest European Commission approved SCCs and will remain in place), the BCRs provide the added "gold standard" in providing adequate safeguards to enable intra-group transfers to meet operational requirements and to facilitate the transborder flow of data as necessary today to run a global enterprise, especially in light of the CJEU's Schrems II judgment.
-This endorsement from the EU for our transborder data flows in how we run our global business is foundational for our own compliance strategy and helping our customers around the world with theirs.
+Historically, Equinix has used the SCCs in its inter-company agreements to facilitate data transfers from the UK, EEA, and Switzerland.
+However, the BCRs provide the added "gold standard" by ensuring adequate safeguards for intra-group transfers, supporting both operational needs and the seamless flow of data necessary to run a global enterprise.
+This endorsement from the EU for our transborder data flows is foundational for our own compliance strategy and assisting our global customers with theirs.